Youth Race Entry for 2020 launching soon

 We really encourage families to come along and get involved – pre-race briefings will be at our dedicated Youth Race marquee at the Peace Statue, and there’ll be presentations and a photo call after the race for all runners.

-We’re delighted to introduce local children’s charity Chestnut Tree House as our official Youth Race Charity Partner for 2019.
+We’re delighted to introduce local children’s charity Chestnut Tree House as our official Youth Race Charity Partner.
 Chestnut Tree House cares for around 300 children and young people with life-shortening conditions across Sussex and South East Hampshire, all of whom are unlikely to reach adulthood.
 This year we encourage all our young runners to help fundraise for this amazing charity and help fellow children and their families.

 Could your little runner fundraise?